circleci/circleci-docs/jekyll/_cci2/index.md

 ## Breaking Your Build!

 Edit your `config.yml` file in the GitHub editor for simplicity and replace `echo "A first hello"` with `notacommand`.
 Click the **Commit change** button in the GitHub editor.
-When you navigate back to the Builds page in CircleCI, you will see that a new build was triggered.
+When you navigate back to the {% comment %} TODO: Jobs {% endcomment %}Builds page in CircleCI, you will see that a new build was triggered.
 This build will fail with a red Failed button and will send you a notification email of the failure.

 ## Using the Workflows Functionality